lightly-ai/Lightly_LabelStudio_AL/README.md

 First, let's analyze the dataset and its distribution of data using the Lightly webapp.
-You only need to use the `lightly-magic` command posted in the last step and put in your token from the Lightly Webapp.
+You only need to use the `lightly-magic` command posted in the last step and put in your token from the [Lightly Web App](https://app.lightly.ai).
+After logging, the webapp shows your API token under your `USERNAME` -> `Preferences`.

-This will also create embeddings, which are later used for sampling diverse subsets of the dataset.
+The `lighty-magic` will also create embeddings, which are later used for sampling diverse subsets of the dataset.
-Furthermore, it will upload the images and embedings to the Lightly Platform.
+Furthermore, it will upload the images and embeddings to the Lightly Platform.

 ---
 **NOTE**

-If you want to train an embedding model on this dataset instead of relying on a pretrained model, set the `trainer.max_epochs` to e.g. 100.
+If you want to train an embedding model on this dataset instead of relying on a pretrained model, set the `trainer.max_epochs` to a higher value, e.g. 100.
 However, we strongly recommend doing this only when having a CUDA-GPU available.

 ---